dgroomes/java-columnar-query-engine/README.md

 ## Overview

-I want to model and search over a cyclic structured set of data.
-Think "car models" made by "car makers" influenced by the design and success of other car models and car makers.
+I want to search over a cyclic structured set of data.
+Think "cities" belonging to "states" which are adjacent to other states which contain cities.

 **NOTE**: This project was developed on macOS.
 It is for my own personal use.

 I want all the following characteristics:

 * Columnar
-  * The data is physically laid out as columns (Java arrays).
+  * The data is physically laid out as columns (e.g. Java arrays).
 * Schema-ful
   * The data adheres to a schema.
-Look back to my car models and car makers comment earlier.
+Look back to my cities and states comment earlier.
 In other words, I don't care about implementing a query engine over a traditional "graph database" where the relationship of edges and vertices is unconstrained, like in Neo4J.
 The effect of having schema-ful data is that the data can be described as columns, and columnar data lays out physically as arrays.
 I believe what I want is something called an ["object database"](https://en.wikipedia.org/wiki/Object_database).
 This type of database is somewhat obscure but actually there is one modern one called [Realm](https://en.wikipedia.org/wiki/Realm_(database)) which is popular on mobile.
-Also I've been inspired by [Kuzu](https://github.com/kuzudb/kuzu) which is a property graph database but it has schemas (which I like) so doesn't that make it a traditional object database?
+Also, I've been inspired by [Kuzu](https://github.com/kuzudb/kuzu) which is a property graph database, but it has schemas (which I like) so doesn't that make it a traditional object database?
 I tried to build Kuzu from source but had issues (it's extremely new; so that's ok) so maybe I'll try Realm (although it's also C++ so I'm scared).
 * In-memory